-The 2025 Ford Escape Plug-In Hybrid is perfect for daily driving around town without using a sip of gasoline.
-This compact SUV is also quite comfortable, spacious and loaded with modern tech features.
-Ponderous handling and lackluster acceleration are its main drawbacks.Read full review
+The 2025 Ford Escape Plug-in Hybrid is perfect for daily driving around town without using a drop of gasoline.
+This compact SUV is also quite comfortable, spacious, and loaded with modern tech features.
+Ponderous handling and somewhat lackluster acceleration are its main drawbacks.Read full review

 The Escape is Ford's compact SUV, which puts it in competition with the most popular — and best — small SUVs sold today.
 The Escape is a functional small SUV, but it lacks both the driving engagement and the interior quality of many of its competitors.
 It will cover the standard SUV buyer's needs, but it doesn't really get our blood pumping like similarly priced and sized alternatives.